 Volunteers must be self-motivated, understand the importance to avoid plagiarism and be computer literate.
 Please provide an account of why you feel you would be suited for this interesting and worthwhile role, providing evidence where possible.

-The aim of our website is to create a skeleton of coverage throughout the UK and Europe, and invite adding more venues to it by the website’s users and venue owners, by contributing photographs, preferably wide-angle, with a description following the same template of headings already used by us.
+The aim of our website is to create a skeleton of coverage throughout the UK and Europe, and invite adding more venues to it by the website’s users and venue owners, by contributing photographs, preferably wide-angle, or videos with a description following the same template of headings already used by us.

 We are looking to recruit a number of volunteers that can help to carry out the crucial role of providing additional venues to be added to our website in the area in which they live.

 See Around Britain is a charity that aims to offer individuals free information regarding a wide variety of both everyday (from Cafés to libraries, post offices, pharmacies, hospitals and surgeries) and tourist destinations.
 A specific focus is placed on the accessibility for disabled individuals, therefore providing crucial information that will allow potential visitors to make an informed decision about the suitability of a destination.

 A template will be provided to identify what aspects and facilities of a venue need to be photographed.
 As can be seen from existing venues already on the website, this will include how good the signage is both to, and at the venue, how easy it is to find and travel to, its main attractions, and important information for a wide range of sensual impairments, including hearing, learning, muscular and visual.

 When sending photographs of the venue to the charity, volunteers need to accompany them with summary information of the key information provided on the website’s existing venues.